Commercial Auto Insurance Minnesota

 Do the vehicles need to be in the company name?

 Yes, they should be.
 We have seen claims denied if the company has no interest in the auto, truck, or van.
-It’s essential the titling be correct.
-A title will often have a lienholder or loan company listed on it, and the secured interest can cause trouble with transferring the title.
+It’s essential that the titling be correct.
+A title will often have a lienholder or loan company listed on it, and the secured interest can cause trouble transferring the title.
 Many companies will allow a leaseback as the solution.

 A leaseback creates dual ownership.
-Often the leaseback would be for a personally titled vehicle to the business.
+Often, the leaseback would be for a personally titled vehicle to the business.
 Having a signed document on file and exchanging money (a dollar) is necessary.
 Our agency asks for a copy of this document.

 Finding commercial auto insurance quotes in Minnesota

 Let us give you a Progressive commercial auto insurance or nationwide commercial auto insurance quote.
-Those are just a couple of the 50 companies we represent, and we have so many options; getting Geico commercial auto insurance policy is pointless.
+Those are just a couple of the 50 companies we represent, and we have so many options; getting a Geico commercial auto insurance policy is pointless.

 Now it’s time to contact us.
 Let our professionals answer your questions; the answers are always free.